hbk91/2021StudyNotes/NYCHousing.md

 ## Affordable Long-Term Housing Options in New York City

-# Affordable Long-Term Housing Options in New York City

 Below is a comparison table of affordable housing options in New York City suitable for long-term stays, excluding short-term-only facilities.

 | Facility Name             | Average Monthly Rent       | Proximity to Subway Lines                          | Commute to Grand Central | Application Process                                                                                          |